danchoi/fredit/README.md

 You can also create and delete front-end files on the fredit edit page.

-**NOTE: Currently only ERB template handlers are supported.** You are welcome to fork and add support for Haml and other templates.
+**NOTE: Currently only the ERB Rails template handler is supported.**
+You are welcome to fork and add support for Haml and other template handlers.

 ## Why fredit?

+On a current Rails project, I needed to delegate responsibility for improving the user interface to another person.
+This person:

+* is not a Rails programmer
+* knows HTML and CSS
+* can make sense of ERB and Rails partials after a few minutes of explanation
+* can use a web browser interface to edit files